As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 A door plug is basically a wooden frame covered in soundproofing materials that fit over the door.
 It’s something that you’ll have to remove every time you want to open the door, so it isn’t necessarily the most practical option.
 However, if you get the right materials then it can make a big difference.

 Considering this article is about using household items, I’m not going to suggest using proper soundproof materials in your door plug.
 Instead, just use the heaviest and densest mass you have to hand, which will likely be something like carpet.

 To build your own door plug, do the following:

 - Measure the size of the door and then build a frame to fit.
 I’d make a simple 4-sided frame out of timber, and then cover one side with a sheet of MDF so you get an open box.

-- Cover the inside of the box with a heavy and dense material.
-Usually I’d suggest using mass loaded vinyl, but something like carpet will do.
+- Cover the inside of the box with heavy and dense material.
+Usually, I’d suggest using mass loaded vinyl, but something like carpet will do.

 - Cover this with some foam, such as floor mats or Styrofoam.
 While floor mats will add more mass, something like Styrofoam will basically act like acoustic foam and so will reduce echo.

 - Fix another layer of MDF over the top so the box is sealed, and then add handles to make it easier to remove.